yamee4/MovieApp/README.md

 # MovieApp
-A first project using ReactJS (kinda fail)
+A first project using ReactJS